A Confidence Machine for Sparse High-Order Interaction Model

 From Table \ref{table:stat_low} and Table \ref{table:stat_high} it can be observed that both in low- and high-dimensional settings, all the methods produced perfect (or nearly perfect) coverage i.e cov=$0.90$.
 The statistical efficiency of individual methods are compared using the length of confidence interval.
 A statistically efficient model is expected to produce a shorter confidence interval length.
 Comparing the length of confidence intervals, one can observe that the statistical efficiency of SHIM increases as we increase the order of interactions.
 A $3^{rd}$ order SHIM produced the shortest average confidence interval lengths both in low- and high-dimensional settings.
 To compare the fitting power of individual methods we reported the $R$-squared (r2) scores.
 It can be observed that the r2 scores of a $3^{rd}$ order SHIM are comparable to the best performing complex model (RF) both in low- and high-dimensional settings.
-We also demonstrated the comparison of the confidence interval lengths (CI length) and $R$-squared (r2) scores of the proposed method (SHIM) with other simple (LASSO) and complex models (MLP, RF) for three different sample sizes, $n \in \{100, 150, 200\}, m=10$ (Figure \ref{fig:cpl_synthetic}).
+We also demonstrated the comparison of the confidence interval lengths (CI length) and $R$-squared (r2) scores of the proposed method (SHIM) with other simple (LASSO) and complex models (MLP, RF) for three different sample sizes, $n \in \{100, 150, 200\}, m=10$ (Fig. \ref{fig:cpl_synthetic}).
 It can be observed that the full-CP of $3^{rd}$ order SHIM (shim3\_f ) produced the best results (shortest avg. length, highest avg. r2 score) in all the cases.
 It can also be observed that the performance of data splitting (in mlp, rf, lasso\_s, shim3\_s) is worse compared to that of full-CP.